bcgov/orgbook-bc-api-docs/README.md

 Please see the [contributions guide](CONTRIBUTING.md) for the repo.

-You may also create an issue if you would like to suggest additional resrouces to include in this repository.
+You may also create an issue if you would like to suggest additional resources to include in this repository.